kklsy109/EDA-House-Price/README.md

 I also created a heatmap illustrating the relationship between the year of construction and the location of properties in terms of housing prices.

-2) The impact of real estate factors on house prices:
+b) The impact of real estate factors on house prices:
 I have created scatter plots, box plots, histograms, and joint distribution plots to analyze the correlation between various real estate factors and house prices.